enginebeast/RCcar5/README.md

 Second, I considered using a smartphone remote control app with a Bluetooth module to control the RC car.
 Although the app maker’s UI for Arduino is limited, this isn’t a big problem.
 Initially, my goal in creating a remote control system was simply to check whether the RC car was working correctly, so I didn’t need detailed control.
 If I want more advanced control in the future, I can solve it at the Raspberry Pi level.

-In my work, the document for developing and testing the remote control app became too long.
-So, I separated it into another link.

 <img width="384" height="629" alt="image" src="https://github.com/user-attachments/assets/14d0e229-30c2-4883-babd-6e7872e46f1a" />

 ![Screenshot_20250815_213215](https://github.com/user-attachments/assets/a39fa935-1650-445a-9d3c-2acbeab0afa0)